yingweiwo

 Pharmacodynamics

-Hydrocortisone is the most important human glucocorticoid.
-It is essential for life and regulates or supports a variety of important cardiovascular, metabolic, immunologic and homeostatic functions.
-Topical hydrocortisone is used for its anti-inflammatory or immunosuppressive properties to treat inflammation due to corticosteroid-responsive dermatoses.
-Glucocorticoids are a class of steroid hormones characterised by an ability to bind with the cortisol receptor and trigger a variety of important cardiovascular, metabolic, immunologic and homeostatic effects.
-Glucocorticoids are distinguished from mineralocorticoids and sex steroids by having different receptors, target cells, and effects.
-Technically, the term corticosteroid refers to both glucocorticoids and mineralocorticoids, but is often used as a synonym for glucocorticoid.
-Glucocorticoids suppress cell-mediated immunity.
-They act by inhibiting genes that code for the cytokines IL-1, IL-2, IL-3, IL-4, IL-5, IL-6, IL-8 and TNF-alpha, the most important of which is the IL-2.
+Hydrocortisone is the most important glucocorticoid in the human body.
+It is essential for life and regulates or supports a variety of important cardiovascular, metabolic, immune, and homeostatic functions.
+Topical application of hydrocortisone, due to its anti-inflammatory or immunosuppressive properties, can be used to treat inflammation caused by corticosteroid-induced skin diseases.
+Glucocorticoids are a class of steroid hormones characterized by their ability to bind to cortisol receptors and trigger a variety of important cardiovascular, metabolic, immune, and homeostatic effects.
+Glucocorticoids differ from mineralocorticoids and sex steroids in that they have different receptors, target cells, and mechanisms of action.
+Strictly speaking, the term "corticosteroid" refers to both glucocorticoids and mineralocorticoids, but it is often used as a synonym for glucocorticoids.
+Glucocorticoids suppress cell-mediated immune responses.
+They act by inhibiting genes encoding cytokines IL-1, IL-2, IL-3, IL-4, IL-5, IL-6, IL-8, and TNF-α, with IL-2 being the most important.
 Reduced cytokine production limits T cell proliferation.
-Glucocorticoids also suppress humoral immunity, causing B cells to express lower amounts of IL-2 and IL-2 receptors.
-This diminishes both B cell clonal expansion and antibody synthesis.
-The diminished amounts of IL-2 also leads to fewer T lymphocyte cells being activated.
+Glucocorticoids also suppress humoral immunity, leading to a decrease in the amount of IL-2 and its receptor expressed by B cells.
+This reduces B cell clonal expansion and antibody synthesis.
+Decreased IL-2 levels also result in a reduction in the number of activated T lymphocytes.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.